Loretto v. Teleprompter Manhattan CATV Corp.: Procedural history

 Loretto, on behalf of all property owners so situated, sued Manhattan Teleprompter for trespass and—insofar as Teleprompter relied on § 828—a taking without just compensation, and requested damages and injunctive relief; the City of New York intervened in the case.
 The New York Supreme Court upheld the constitutionality of the statute and rendered summary judgment for Manhattan Teleprompter, finding that non-crossover installations constituted a taking for which just compensation is due, but here the law served a legitimate public purpose there is no significant economic impact on expectations of investors, rejecting the theory that physical presence is per se a taking.
 The judgment was affirmed by the New York Court of Appeals.
 Loretto petitioned the Supreme Court for certiorari, which was granted by the U.S. Supreme Court.

 Arguments

-The Court addressed the issue of whether Manhattan Teleprompter's minor but permanent physical occupation of Loretto's property constitutes a physical taking of property for which just compensation is due under the Fifth Amendment, as incorporated against the states by the Fourteenth Amendment.
+The court addressed the issue of whether Manhattan Teleprompter's minor but permanent physical occupation of Loretto's property constituted a physical taking of property for which just compensation is due under the Fifth Amendment, as incorporated against the states by the Fourteenth Amendment.